10 Proven Strategies to Streamline RFP Process for Maximum Efficiency

 8. Data-Driven Vendor Selection

-Structured scoring eliminates the "gut feel" decision-making that leads to 30-40% of vendor selections being regretted within the first year (per McKinsey procurement research).
-Numerical evaluation creates defensible decisions and reduces selection time by 25-35%.
+Structured scoring eliminates the "gut feel" decision-making that can lead to vendor selection challenges.
+Numerical evaluation creates defensible decisions and reduces selection time.

 Scoring system that works: